5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 If your product requires third party demonstration or has a complex process, then you must follow the demo model of various companies like Infusionsoft and Marketo.

 For example, Infusionsoft not just offers free demos, but also gives you options of the type of demo you would like better.
-From a typical online demo to live webinar demo and to a personalized demo, they have plenty of options.
+From a typical online demo to a live webinar demo and to a personalized demo, they have plenty of options.

 This kind of attention completely supersedes the typical demos and free trial models.